It’s Alcohol Awareness Week, running from 16-22 November 2020 and the theme this year is ‘Alcohol and Mental Health.’

 According to Alcohol Change, stress, anxiety and other mental health reasons drive over half of UK drinkers to turn to alcohol during the coronavirus pandemic.

-The stigma around alcohol problems are even greater than mental health stigma
+The stigma around alcohol problems is even greater than the mental health stigma

 A new survey for Alcohol Awareness Week (16-22 November), commissioned by charity Alcohol Change UK, shows almost 1 in 3 drinkers (29%) have been drinking at increasing or high-risk levels over the past 6 months (over 14 units per week).